kmoppel/kmoppel.github.io/_posts/2025-08-06-no-you-dont-need-extensions-to-compact-postgres-tables.md

 ## The general process

 1. Ensure some “last modified” column exists on the “to-be-compacted” table, and is indexed for fast “give me all last changes” queries.
-  - Create on for the duration of the process if missing, and use a partial index
+  - Create one for the duration of the process if missing, and use a partial index
 1. Install a trigger to log deletions (if any).
 Not needed in case of timestamped soft-deletes.
 1. Create a new clone table with identical structure to replace the old bloated table.
 1. Fill / snapshot the new table with current data from the “old” table via a plain SELECT - which leaves table bloat behind.